 This is where fans connect with you, the artist.
 Share your ideas, audio, videos, and photos, and engage directly with your fans.
-Your posts and all of the material you upload directly to Connect can be accessed by everyone, not just Apple Music members, making sure your voice has the widest reach possible.
+Anything you upload directly to Apple Music can be accessed by everyone, not just Apple Music members, making sure your voice has the widest reach possible.

-For users, the Connect tab features posts from all of the artists and curators they follow.
-Users will automatically be following artists whose music they’ve already downloaded, meaning your fanbase will already be established as soon as Apple Music launches.
+For users, the Connect feed features posts from all of the artists and curators they follow.
+Users automatically follow artists whose music they’ve already downloaded, meaning your fanbase is likely already established.

-On your artist page, the Connect tab houses all of your posts.
-You can also share your posts on Twitter, as well as comment on other artists' posts.
+On your artist page, the Connect section is home to all your posts.
+You can also share your posts on Facebook and Twitter, as well as comment on other artists' posts.

 What can I post?

-You can also attach audio or videos that you upload to your existing albums in Apple Music and comment on other artists’ posts or respond to comments on your own posts.
+You can also attach audio or videos that you upload to your existing albums in Apple Music and comment on other artists’ posts.

 How do I post?

-Once you have a profile on Apple Music, you can start posting on Apple Music.
-While anyone can view and play the content you upload to Connect, artists can only post to Connect from iPhone, iPad, iPod touch, or Mac.
-See how here and stay up to speed on new features and tips for using Connect on applemusicconnect.tumblr.com.
+Once you have an Apple Music profile, you can start posting and sharing with your fans.
+While anyone can view and play the content you upload, artists can only post to Connect from iPhone, iPad, iPod touch, or Mac.
+See how here.

 Are there guidelines for the content I upload?

-Apple Music offers you the opportunity to post content that’s unique and personal.
-Upload audio (up to 150 minutes), videos (up to 15 minutes), or photos (in JPEG or PNG file formats) in the app with a simple tap.
+Apple Music lets you upload audio (up to 150 minutes), videos (up to 15 minutes), or photos (in JPEG or PNG file formats) in the app with a simple tap.